 Tashi, the young princess, grows to be a person, not a white painted princess.
 The idea of romance across cultures is amusing, inviting and heart-warming.

 Yet, one idea in the book that truly startled me was the realisation of how easy it is for a young girl (princess or otherwise) to feel guilty when she does not return a suitor’s love.
 That, I think, is what made my eyes widen.
 Not the love story, not the elaborate courtship, none of it.
 Yet, when Tashi wants to reject Merl, but somehow feels guilty doing it . . .
-I realise that children’s fiction says the same thing as adult fiction.
-Just in a different way.
+I realise that there’s so much that rings true across cultures.